Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Hybrid Meta-learners

 \section{Hybrid Meta-learners}

-The key idea behind the proposed H-learner is to train a pair of models $f_0, f_1 \in \mathcal{F}$, where the CATE is estimated as their difference, $f_1(x) - f_0(x)$, in a manner similar to indirect meta-learners.
+The key idea behind the proposed H-learner is to train a pair of models $f_0, f_1 \in \mathcal{F}$, where the CATE is estimated as their difference, $f_1(x) - f_0(x)$.
 However, unlike traditional indirect learners, which train $f_0$ and $f_1$ solely to minimize empirical risk with respect to the POs, the H-learner jointly optimizes these models to balance both accurate prediction of the POs and the accuracy of their implied CATE.
 As a result, the optimal finite-sample solutions $\widehat f_0, \widehat f_1 \in \mathcal{F}$ may not correspond to the best fits for the POs individually, but may instead favor a pair whose difference yields a more accurate estimate of the implied treatment effect function.
-Similar to direct meta-learners, the H-learner follows a two-stage procedure outlined below:
+Similar to direct meta-learners, the H-learner follows a two-stage procedure outlined below (Figure~\ref{fig:3}):

 {\bf Stage 1:} Construct a pseudo-outcome using a subset of the observational dataset $\mathcal{D}$ based on any of the transformations in Table \ref{table:1}.
 For instance, the X-learner pseudo-outcome can be constructed as: